 Speaking of—now is probably a good time to tell you about the Content Upgrade I created for this post.
 It’s a 10-step checklist and framework for setting up your automation workflows in Drip.
 Here ya go:

-By the way, we built our own WordPress plugin for handling Content Upgrades, making the (normally tedious) setup process a breeze.
+By the way,the WordPress plugin for handling Content Upgrades makes the (normally tedious) setup process a breeze.
 And of course, it integrates directly with Drip. 🙂

 Lead Nurture Piece(s)

 You’ll need a way to move someone from being a casual reader or email subscriber, into a lead and potential customer ready to make a buying decision.

 This is where your lead nurture piece(s) come into play.
 Examples of lead nurture pieces might be a multi-day email crash course (dripped out as a Campaign in Drip), a downloadable eBook, or a live or recorded webinar.